JAC-UCLA/jac-ucla/README.md

 To test locally, make sure you have [Jekyll](https://jekyllrb.com/) installed, run `jekyll serve`, and navigate to `localhost:4000` in your web browser.

 Basic site data can be found in `_config.yml`.
 About entries are written using [Markdown](https://en.wikipedia.org/wiki/Markdown).
+See the comments for more details.

 ## Workflow